We use donations to work towards these main objectives:

 Results so far:

-- 30 million students did the Hour of Code in December 2013.
-It cost 4 cents per student impacted.
+- 37 million students did the Hour of Code since December 2013.

-- A dozen districts (including 3 of the top 6) partnered with us to bring computer science to 100+ high schools
+- 30 districts (including 3 of the top 6) partnered with us to bring computer science to 100+ high schools

-- 6 states changed policies to make computer science toward high school graduation requirements.
+- 10 states changed policies to make computer science count toward high school graduation requirements.

 Our current donors and partners: